 2. Use LinkedIn

-A 2020 study conducted by HootSuite found that 4 out of 5 people on LinkedIn use the platform to drive business decisions, and 89% of B2B marketers use LinkedIn for lead generation.
+A 2024 study conducted by Omnicore Agency found that 4 out of 5 people on LinkedIn use the platform to drive business decisions, and 89% of B2B marketers use LinkedIn for lead generation, according to Wpromote.

 Having a digital presence on LinkedIn signals to prospects that your company is established and legitimate, and ultimately increases your M&A deal flow.
 It also helps give them an idea of how you work and play with others.
 Publishing thought pieces on LinkedIn, commenting on posts from people in your industry, and engaging with others is a great way to boost your presence and show you're trustworthy.